Friday, August 22, 2025

 Burntcoat Head Park - view of "island"

 The woman was very nice and welcoming.
 I found out later her name is Anita.
-I asked her about the tide and she said it's not all the way out, but still out quite a ways.
-She said it's quite muddy,but if I stay along cliff it's drier.
-I thought she said don't go to the left of the island, go to the right of the island.
+I asked her about the tide and she said it's not out all the way, but still out quite a ways.
+She said it's quite muddy, but if I stay along cliff it's drier.
+I thought she said go to the right of the island, don't go to the left of the island.
 She said the mud is not deep in most cases, just a thin layer.
 OK.

 It happened in a split second.
 I slip, lose my balance, twisted my foot, fell onto my foot, and I heard my ankle SNAP.
 OMG!
 The pain.
-I straightened out my foot slightly in hopes of alleviating pain or maybe hoping just to put it back into place.
+I straightened out my foot slightly since it's curled at a grotesque angle in hopes of alleviating pain or maybe hoping just to put it back into place.
 When I went down I screamed.
-A very nice woman nearby walking back from the beach asked if I was OK, I said, "No. Something snapped and I can't move my foot!"
+A very nice couple nearby walking back from the beach asked if I was OK, I said, "No. Something snapped and I can't move my foot!"

 Anita comes down to assess my condition.
 My foot is swelling.
 She calls for paramedics and anyone who is in the area to assist.
-There was about an hour wait.
 I said I could try to scoot closer to the park and off the beach, but she said not to move.
 It was all I could do to hold my leg to try to alleviate the excruciating pain at my ankle.
+The hour long wait felt like forever.
 Many first responders, emergency workers and then paramedics showed up.
-It took about an hour.
 They discussed the procedures of how best to get me off the beach.
 That took another hour.
-The tide was not coming in so there was no danger present, but I think each one of them on a separate occasion said, "Sorry, I am new at this!"
+The tide was not coming in so there was no danger present, but OMG!
+THE PAIN!
+Too many of the rescue people said, "Sorry, I am new at this!"
 (I heard that a lot during the day which did not give me any confidence.)
 They assessed if I was injured anywhere else and thank god, I was not.
 I was able to help hoist myself into a better position and then onto the evacuation board.
-(OMG the pain!)
+(OMG THE PAIN!)
 They tried to support my foot/ankle because it felt like it was separated and floating.
-(OMG the pain!)
+(OMG THE PAIN!)
 They strapped me onto the board and then maybe eight people carried me through the mud, off the beach, then UP the hill, through the park, in the parking lot where the ambulance was waiting.
+I was so afraid they'd slip in the mud and drop me!

-About after a half hour of driving over potholes (OMG the pain!) we pulled over and another paramedic joined us.
+After about twenty minutes of driving over potholes (OMG THE PAIN!) we pulled over and another paramedic joined us.
 I said, "You must be the drug dealer."
 YEP!
 I got a dose of MORPHINE!
-I told them I'd like some Demerol, but they said Demerol is outdated, but morphine will do the trick.
 First, my whole body tense up.
 It was not comfortable.
 Then I felt loopy and very relaxed.
 Most of the pain went away, down to a 1, but the tightness of the swelling was still there.
 I asked about cost.
 One of them said the ambulance is not covered by anything so it will probably be around $2000.
 OUCH.
 The drug dealer offered another hit of morphine.
 I said I can't afford it.
 He said the drugs probably won't cost anything.
 The "probably" gave me pause.
 I doubt if they know and this is going to be expensive.
 Very nice paramedics, conversational and funny.

 It was forty-five minutes to the hospital in Truro.
 I was sent in for x-rays.
-I broke my ankle in two places, breaking three bones.
+I fractured my ankle in two places, breaking three bones.
 The doctor said it was a clean break which was a little encouraging.
+I think sitting in the mud and not moving probably prevented more damage.
 He then sent my information to a surgeon.
 While we waited for the prognosis, they cast my foot up to my knee.
-The surgeon came back and said I would need surgery or the foot would not reattach and it would constantly break.
+The surgeon said I would need surgery or the foot would not reattach and it would constantly break.
 They told me to call Medicare to find out what is covered.

 Of course, Medicare is useless.
 They can only read from the manual what the rules are.
 Foreign travel is covered under three different scenarios only and none of them fit my situation.
 I'm in a panic.
 Holy mackerel.
 I start sobbing again.

 They sent me for another x-ray to make sure the foot was aligned correctly after the cast.
-I called both Anita and Minau to inform them I'm still waiting in the hospital.
+I called both Anita and Minou to inform them I'm still waiting in the hospital.
 Then I had to wait some more.
 My first doctor left and it was hours before another doctor arrived.
-I'm worried Minau won't want to drive an HOUR to pick me up and drive me back an HOUR to her house in the dark.
+I'm worried Minou won't want to drive an HOUR to pick me up and drive me back an HOUR to her house in the dark.
 But I didn't have a choice.
 I need to get to my van and where else would I stay?
-How would I even get there?
+How would I even get anywhere?
+People have lectured me that I should have requested social services.
+I repeatedly asked for anyone at the hospital who could give me advice or assistance of any kind and they said there was no one like that in the facility.

 Dr. Marshall shows up and he is another who tells me he's new.
 Hearing this all day does NOT give me confidence.
 I'm not sure why I had to wait for him.
 I tell him insurance isn't covering anything and I might need to go to the states for surgery.
 He gives me the copy of the blood labs and diagnostic reports they did planning I would have surgery there.
 I did not get another EKG since if I go to the states I'd have to go through all that again which is just more cost.